-Having been to Costa Rica so many times, but it is still not enough to click all the birds you find here in one go.
+We have been to Costa Rica several times, but it is never enough, and to photograph all the birds you find here in one go is difficult considering the country’s eco-diversity.
 Costa Rica beckons you again and again to come and explore her natural abundance, no wonder the word ‘Pura Vida’ or “Pure life” makes so much sense here.
-With a wide range of subjects, there was never a dull moment shooting at Costa Rica.
-It is not just the megadiversity of this Latin American country that drew us to her, the opportunity to experience different climatic zones with a short time was just hard to miss!
+With a wide range of subjects, there was never a dull moment during our <a href=”https://tropicalphototours.com/the-costa-rica-tour”>Costa Rica bird photo tour</a>.
+It is not just the megadiversity of this Latin American country that attracts several photographers all year long but the opportunity to experience the extensive tropical habitat and the astounding birds is a chance no photographer would miss.

-We met our five fellow photographers for this photo workshop at the San Jose airport and after a round of introductions, we headed straight to the lodge Paraiso Quetzal in the serene Talamanca Cloud Forest Range.
+We met our five fellow photographers for this <a href=”https://tropicalphototours.com/the-costa-rica-tour”>Costa Rica bird photo tour</a> at the San Jose airport and after a round of introductions, we headed straight to our lodge in the serene Talamanca Cloud Forest Range.
 This misty and mountainous cloud forest is the home to the legendary Resplendent Quetzal.
-This poster-boy of Costa Rica lives up to its regal name with its shiny emerald coat and red chest, with a long tail bigger than its body.
-We trained our lenses to capture this unique bird in its nesting site and watch its daily activity so closely.
-This itself is a lifetime experience, and we were surely the fortunate ones!
+This poster-bird of Costa Rica lives up to its regal name with its shiny emerald coat and red chest, with a long tail bigger than its body.
+We set up our camera gear and captured this unique bird in its nesting site, flying in and out of the nest, alternating with its female counterpart feeding the young ones.
+The male Quetzals are far more attractive than females.
+They live in the higher altitude tropical and subtropical forests where the mist hangs low.
+To watch this surreal experience was a lifetime experience, and we were sure the fortunate ones!

 Fiery Throated Hummingbird

-After a very fulfilling session at Laguna, some of the photographers took a flight back home and some stayed back for the extended trip to Sarapiqui and Tarcoles, this time to spot the aqua fauna.
-In Sarapiqui, we traveled down to the Pacific Lowlands near the banks of Tarcoles river.
-The leisurely boat ride yielded some remarkable sightings of the Bare-throated Tiger Heron, Green Heron that live in the shadows, Boat-Billed Herons, the intimidating American crocodiles, the Turquoise-browed Mot Mot, three species of Kingfishers like the Green Kingfishers and plenty of Scarlet Macaws.
-We explored the deep mangrove forests during the boat ride of the Tarcoles river.
+After a very <a href=”https://tropicalphototours.com”>bird photo tour</a>, some of the photographers took a flight back home and some stayed back for the extended trip to the pacific coast and the river Tarcoles, this time to spot the aqua fauna.
+We traveled down to the Pacific Lowlands near the banks of the Tarcoles River.
+The leisurely boat ride yielded some remarkable sightings of the Bare-throated Tiger-Heron, Green Heron that live in the shadows, Boat-Billed Herons, the intimidating American crocodiles, the Turquoise-browed Mot Mot, three species of Kingfishers like the Green Kingfishers and plenty of Scarlet Macaws.
+We explored the deep mangrove forests during the boat ride of the Tarcoles.
 We also spotted many Mangrove Swallows and Mangrove Warblers common to this area.
-The guests also shot a couple of shorebirds along with Herons like the Egrets, Roseate Spoonbills, White Ibises, Southern Lapwing, Double-Striped Thick Knee (basically nocturnal), Panama Flycatchers to name a few.
+The guests also shot a couple of shorebirds along with Herons like the Egrets, Roseate Spoonbills, White Ibises, Southern Lapwing, Double-striped Thick Knee (basically nocturnal), Panama Flycatchers to name a few.

-After the extended trip, we went back to San Jose to take a flight back home super rich with these life changing experiences.
-Our super addictive ten-day photo trip finally came to an end, with a silent resolve to come back to Costa Rica for some more photography very soon.
+After the extended trip, we went back to San Jose to take a flight back home super-rich with these life-changing experiences.
+Our super addictive ten-day <a href=”https://tropicalphototours.com/the-costa-rica-tour”>Costa Rica bird photo tour</a> finally came to an end, with a silent resolve to come back to Costa Rica for some more photography very soon.

-Click here to see our upcoming Costa Rica workshops.
+Click here to see our upcoming <a href=”https://tropicalphototours.com/the-costa-rica-tour”>Costa Rica bird photo tour</a>.

 Have any questions or concerns?
 Email us at firstname.lastname@example.org!